 The iconic brasserie and its “Bar américain” (American-style bar) is so synonymous with art history and the Paris intelligensia that it’s managed to retain its standing.
 That’s a remarkable feat in the era of mass tourism and what many have called the “Disneyfying” of the capital.

-True, it’s got a bit of the ringard about it, these days– a French term meaning “outmoded and unhip”.
+True, it’s got a bit of the ringard about it– a French term that denotes something outmoded and decidedly unhip.
 Yet it continues to fascinate.
 The fact that it’s still frequented by local artists, publishers, professors, filmmakers and other members of the Parisian intellectual class gives La Coupole continued relevance.

 And since the restaurant was taken over by new owners in 2018, who’ve fully restored the bar and the downstairs dancing area, you could even say it’s undergoing a period of genuine revival.
 Legend has it that when the restaurant celebrated its inaugural evening in 1927, hundreds of members of the Parisian artistic avant-garde showed up, partying so rowdily that the police had to be called.
 Admittedly, that sort of vive is now largely absent– you’re more likely to find retirees enjoying a civilized, three-hour lunch than witness painters becoming falling-over-drunk.